PenelopeChen/tictactoe/README.md

 # TicTacToe

-This is the first front-end project I will create at the General Assembly SEI60 course.
-TTT (TicTacToe) is a simple game for 2 players.
-The first player to achieve a row, column or diagonal of 3 symbols on the board wins.
-TTT will consist of 3 front-end languages:
+This is the 1st front-end project I created at the General Assembly SEI60 course.
+TTT (TicTacToe) is a simple, turn-based game for 2 players.
+The 1st player to achieve a row, column or diagonal of 3 same symbols (x's or o's) on the board wins.
+TTT consists of 3 front-end languages:
 - HTML5
 - CSS3
 - & vanilla JavaScript.